West Virginia Secondary School Activities Commission

-Controversies
+History

 Prior to the decision in Brown v.
 Board of Education, West Virginia maintained "colored" high schools.
 These schools, and thus their students, were barred from competition in the WVSSAC.
 The institution now known as West Virginia State University funded an unofficial "state colored championship" in basketball and football until 1959.
 The WVSSAC historical records take no note of these champions, and does not note that its champions prior to that year competed in a system that excluded many of the state's best athletes.

 West Virginia was one of only three states to hold girls' basketball in the fall, and girls' volleyball in the winter, ostensibly due to facility shortages at various high schools.
 Eventually the West Virginia Supreme Court of Appeals ruled that this unfairly disadvantaged girls in competition for college scholarships and the organization was forced to adopt a traditional schedule.

-There also were complaints that the disparity of enrollment in the old Class AAA made it difficult for the smaller schools in the classification to compete, particularly in football.
-There was a 1032 student difference between Cabell Midland and Ripley, Cabell Midland being the largest and Ripley being the smallest schools in the class respectively, at that time.
+There also were complaints that the disparity of enrollment in the old Class AAA made it difficult for the smaller schools within that classification to compete, particularly in football.
+There was a 1,032 student difference between Cabell Midland and Ripley, Cabell Midland being the largest and Ripley being the smallest schools in the old Class AAA, at that time.
 On the other hand, there was only a 473 student difference between Ripley and the smallest Class AA school.
-The last time a AAA school with an enrollment under 1000 students won a football championship was Nitro in 1998.
+The last time a AAA school with an enrollment under 1,000 students won a football championship was Nitro in 1998.
 In the 2016 re-class the number of AAA schools was reduced in order to reduce the disparity in enrollment.
 The 2024 algorithm system and moving to four classes was also used, in part, to ease the disparity between school enrollment size.

 Multiple schools appealed the new for 2024 classification system, mostly claiming that the metric of distance to a town of 10,000 was misapplied.
 Ultimately 22 schools were classified down by the Board of Review, leaving only 16 teams in Class AAAA, at least for the 2024 season.